oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/domain-lifecycle/scaling.md

 ##### Create ClusterRoleBindings to allow a namespace user to query WLS Kubernetes cluster information
-The script `scalingAction.sh`, specified in the WLDF script action above, needs the appropriate RBAC permissions granted for the service account user (in the namespace in which the WebLogic domain is deployed) to query the Kubernetes API server for both configuration and runtime information of the Domain.
+The script `scalingAction.sh`, specified in the WLDF script action, needs the appropriate RBAC permissions granted for the service account user (in the namespace in which the WebLogic domain is deployed) to query the Kubernetes API server for both configuration and runtime information of the Domain.
 The following is an example YAML file for creating the appropriate Kubernetes ClusterRole bindings:

 {{% notice note %}}
-In the example ClusterRoleBinding definition below, the WebLogic domain is deployed to a namespace `weblogic-domain`.
+In the following example ClusterRoleBinding definition, the WebLogic domain is deployed to a namespace `weblogic-domain`.
 Replace the namespace value with the name of the namespace in which the WebLogic domain is deployed in your Kubernetes environment.
 {{% /notice %}}

 ```yaml